ichidao/ichi-vaults-sdk/README.md

 | forDays   | number[] | undefined | false |

 <br/>
+The getFeesCollectedInfo() function returns an array of FeesInfo objects representing the number of fees collected for the periods of time specified by the 'forDays' parameter, along with the fee Annual Percentage Rate (APR) for those periods.
-If forDays is not specified, returns FeesInfo for time periods of 1, 7, and 30 days.
+If 'forDays' is not specified, it returns FeesInfo for time periods of 1, 7, and 30 days.
 <br/>

 ```typescript